Thinking about visiting us on a Sunday morning? Here's what you can expect.

 We celebrate the Lord’s Supper every Sunday.
 Jesus instituted this covenant sign for his people to remember his finished work, renew our commitment to one another, and proclaim his death until he comes again.
 All baptized believers in good standing with their local church are welcome to participate.

 Children in Worship

 Parents, relax.
 Children wiggle.
-We understand and we’re glad to have you bring with you little one(s).
-For children ages 12 weeks through three years, we provide an optional nursery which begins just prior to the sermon.
+We understand and we’re glad to have you bring your little one(s).
+For children ages 12 weeks through three years, we provide an optional nursery that begins just prior to the sermon.
 A brief break in the service allows parents to take their children to the nursery and return in time for the sermon.
 Children who are able to remain in the worship service are encouraged to do so.
 Children won’t understand all the words they will hear, but they understand body language.
 Let them learn that God is worthy of our songs, prayers, and listening ears by the way you and others around them participate.

 Our foyer is stocked with activity sheets and coloring pencils for children to engage with during the service.